Boundary-Centric Clip-Budgeted Active Learning for Temporal Action Segmentation

 Table.~\ref{tab:main_results} compares our method with representative baselines and prior state-of-the-art on GTEA, 50Salads, and Breakfast.
 To ensure a fair comparison, we fix the annotation budget by running all methods for 4 active learning iterations, yielding a total labeled-frame budget of 0.16\% (0.5\% for GTEA).
 We additionally report an upper bound (\textit{Full}) obtained by training with annotations for all clips.

 B-ACT achieves the best performance across all three benchmarks under sparse supervision.
 On GTEA, it improves $F1@50$ from 27.3 reported by Su \textit{et al.} to 42.2, and also delivers the highest Edit score of 66.6 and the highest frame accuracy of 61.5.
 On 50Salads, B-ACT establishes a clear margin over all baselines, reaching 64.7, 62.4, and 52.6 on $F1@10$, $F1@25$, and $F1@50$, and improving accuracy from 57.8 to 73.2 compared to \cite{su2024two}.
 On Breakfast, B-ACT also attains the strongest results, achieving the best $F1@10$, $F1@25$, and $F1@50$ scores of 67.5, 61.5, and 50.9, together with the top Edit score of 67.5 and the highest accuracy of 70.5.
-Overall, these results suggest that enforcing temporally diverse and informative queries is important for TAS, and that our boundary-centric selection consistently improves segmental quality and frame recognition under extremely sparse labeling budgets.
+Overall, these results suggest that enforcing temporally informative queries is important for TAS, and that our boundary-centric selection consistently improves segmental quality and frame recognition under extremely sparse labeling budgets.

 \textbf{Qualitative Results}.
 Our qualitative analysis in Fig.~\ref{fig:actions_detail} illustrates the segmentation quality of our model across GTEA, 50Salads, and Breakfast.
 In the shown examples, the predicted sequences closely match the ground truth, with long action segments recovered with consistent labels and only minor deviations.
-Most errors (red in the Err row) are concentrated around action transitions and short-duration actions, indicating that remaining failures are primarily boundary-related rather than sustained confusion over extended intervals.
-For instance, in the displayed Breakfast video, the prediction captures the dominant long activity with near-perfect alignment (Acc.: 91.8\%), while the GTEA and 50Salads examples preserve the overall temporal ordering and approximate segment durations, with mismatches limited to brief fragments (Acc.: 81.7\% and 87.7\% for the shown videos).
+Most errors are concentrated around action transitions and short-duration actions, indicating that remaining failures are primarily boundary-related rather than sustained confusion over extended intervals.
+For example, in the shown Breakfast video, the predicted sequence closely matches the main long-duration activity (Acc.
+91.8\%), while the GTEA and 50Salads examples preserve the overall temporal ordering and approximate segment durations, with mismatches limited to brief fragments (Acc.
+81.7\% and 87.7\% for the shown videos).
 Overall, the figure suggests that our approach produces stable, temporally coherent segmentations, with residual errors largely confined to ambiguous transition regions.